-Pet insurers paid out a staggering £1.8m a day in claims in 2016, according to the latest data from the Association of British Insurers (ABI).
+Pet insurers paid out a record £2m a day in claims in 2017, according to the latest data from the Association of British Insurers (ABI).

-That means £706m was paid out for pet insurance claims in total last year and there were more claims paid out than ever before - a record 2,500 claims a day.
+That means £775m was paid out for pet insurance claims in total last year.

 Is the cost of pet insurance increasing?

 The average cost of pet insurance has increased steadily over the last ten years.
-For instance, in 2008, the average pet insurance premium was roughly £208 according to data from the ABI; now, the average premium for dog insurance is around £366.
+For instance, in 2008, the average pet insurance premium was roughly £208 according to data from the ABI; now, the average premium for dog insurance is around £324.
+It says the average insurance premium for cats is £171.

 Find out more information about the cost of pet insurance.